 The key advantages of cloud models are that they allow you to scale network resources as your business evolves quickly.
 Since a cloud platform allows you near-instant access to additional network storage, your organization can minimize the infrastructure upgrades and capital expenses required to upgrade your network.

 Of course, there’s ultimately a tradeoff for on-demand scalability: network and data processing speeds.
 This tradeoff has become increasingly apparent with the rising of IoT technology, and edge computing is moving in to fill that void.

 So how does a company choose cloud computing over edge computing?

 Where Edge Computing Fits In

-The solution?
 Edge computing opens up the possibility of processing data right where it’s generated.
 As the name suggests, edge computing moves critical data processing systems to the “edge” of the network.
-By structuring a network so critical data is processed right where it’s generated, network latency is minimized.
+By structuring a network, so critical data is processed right where it’s generated, network latency is minimized.
 At the same time, the demand on networks is minimal, so IoT devices can respond faster and more efficiently.

 The Implications of Edge Computing

 While the technology may seem far off today, tomorrow will be here before we know it.
 The implications of edge computing for future technology are immense.
 As automation systems become more prevalent in day-to-day life, edge computing makes these systems more viable and safer.

 Autonomous vehicles, for example, require nearly instantaneous data processing and decision making to keep passengers and bystanders safe and even alive.
 With the power of edge computing, autonomous vehicles can collect and process data with virtually no latency, thereby making life-saving decisions in a split second.

 For businesses operating in manufacturing, edge computing offers the ability to monitor, optimize, and refine processes in real-time right on the manufacturing floor.